Mark Lewin: Professional wrestling career

 He found a lot of success in World Class Championship Wrestling in the late 1970s and early 1980s before going to Florida Championship Wrestling, where he joined Kevin Sullivan's "cult" as The Purple Haze, another variation of the 'Maniac' gimmick.
-Lewin competed at wrestling's first Pay-Per-View event Starrcade 1983; he and Kevin Sullivan won their match.
+Lewin competed at Starrcade '83: A Flare for the Gold in November 1983; he and Kevin Sullivan won their match.

 Lewin worked as a booker for Jim Barnett in Australia.

 He was one of Sabu's frequent opponents in the 1980s.

 Lewin retired in 1988, but came back mid 2003 to work for Eddie Jr. and Thomas Farhat to start up All World Wrestling League/Big Time Wrestling.